Protecting Your Rights

 Virginia cannot do anything to an out-of-state driver’s license or an out-of-state driver’s record.
 The laws of the state where you got your license will dictate what happens to your license and driving record.
 The worst thing the Virginia courts or Virginia DMV can do to out-of-state drivers is ban them from driving in Virginia.

 Some states (such as Maryland) will note a Virginia traffic conviction on your driving record but will not assign points unless the conviction is for a very serious traffic offense (such as DUI).
-Other states (like Virginia) will give assess points for traffic tickets received out-of-state.
-Many states will only suspend your license for very serious out-of-state offenses such as DUI and vehicular manslaughter, but there may be exceptions.
+Other states (like Virginia) will give points for traffic tickets received out of state.
+Many states will only suspend your license for very serious out-of-state offenses (such as DUI and vehicular manslaughter), but there may be exceptions.

 Any time a traffic ticket stems from an accident, there is the possibility that a conviction may result in a lawsuit.
 For instance, if you get into an accident and the police cite you for reckless driving and you are convicted, the other driver may use the conviction as evidence in a civil lawsuit against you, therefore making it easier and cheaper to win a lawsuit.

 Even a minor traffic ticket can expose a driver to civil liability if the ticket implies that an accident was caused by the driver’s traffic infraction.
 This may be true even if the ticket is dismissed after the driver completes a driver improvement class.
 Many of the driver improvement programs offered by Virginia courts require the driver to plead guilty before the charge is dismissed.
 That admission of guilt may be used in a lawsuit even if the ticket is later dismissed and removed from your record.